COVID-19: joint statement from health and care regulators

-When the pandemic began last year, we as professional regulators across the UK, set out how we would carry out our roles during this time.
-We would like to set out our approach again in the following joint statement, which reiterates the principles we said we would rely upon, and will continue to rely upon as the pandemic continues.
+Further to the joint statement we published in January, we would like to set out our approach again in the following joint statement.
+This reiterates the principles we said we would rely upon, and will continue to rely upon as the pandemic continues.

 We hold the registers of health and social care professionals in the UK.
 We support those professionals to deliver better, safer care by setting the standards they need to meet, to act in the best interests of patients and people who use health and social care services at all times.

 As registered professionals, the first concern of the individuals on our registers will be the care of their patients and people who use health and social care services.
 We encourage health and social care professionals, working in partnership with each other and people using services, to use their professional judgement to assess risk and to deliver safe care informed by any relevant guidance and the values and principles set out in their professional standards.

 We recognise that in highly challenging circumstances, professionals may need to depart from established procedures in order to care for patients and people using health and social care services.
 Our regulatory standards are designed to be flexible and to provide a framework for decision-making in a wide range of situations.